==> Dog diseases and Body systems need to be seen together:

 * I am to blame too: In the MYGERMANSHEPHERD Health Manual at first I too followed common parlance for ease of understanding (ie I used the terms that people are used to) and because I didn't know any better either.

 Think about it: For mutual understanding, it is necessary that when I say "GreedyPup have a super bowl" you understand this not this , and when veterinarians assure you "vaccinations cannot cause diseases" it is necessary that you understand "but vaccinations can cause tons of defects and disorders"!

 Because that's the other part of the truth that those veterinarians and governments "forget" to mention (the latter for the reason of herd immunity and the former for income reasons).

-Unfortunately, most people don't recognize the differences between disease, defect, and disorder, and the differences between symptom, trigger, and cause, and this is why we have so much over-vaccination and consequently so many autoimmune disorders like Allergies, Arthritis, cancer, Diabetes etc - both in people and in dogs!!
+Unfortunately, most people don't recognize the differences between disease, defect, and disorder, and the differences between symptom, trigger, and cause, and this is why we have so much over-vaccination and consequently so many immune system disorders like Allergies, Arthritis, Tumors, Diabetes etc - both in people and in dogs!!

 Gosh, for this one advice alone every government in the world should pay millions annually to MYGERMANSHEPHERD.ORG because if only they apply this advice they save billions annually in health care cost!